Matus-Dubrava/aws/VPC_1/README.md

 -   if required, update the security group rules that are associated with your instances to ensure that traffic to and from the peer VPC is not restricted

-    -   you can reference Security Group from the peered VPC
+    -   you can reference Security Group from the peered VPC, but only in case of inter-region peering (you can **NOT** reference security group of the other VPC when using **inter-region** peering)

 -   VPC peering connection is a one to one relationship between two VPCs.
 You can create multiple VPC peering connections for each VPC that you own.
 -   transitive peering relationships (edge-to-edge routing) are not supported: you do not have any peering relationship with VPCs that your VPC is not direcly peered with